agui888/shim-doc/docs/array.md

 _.has(array|string, item)

-Return true if item is in the string|array
+Return true if item in the array|string

 ```lua
 _.has('qwert', 'rt')